cuongtran-syr/DP_Fair/README.md

 # DP_Fair
-Codes to implement private fair models
+All source codes to implement private fair models